GrigoryShushakov/NomLibrary/README.md

 # NomLibrary

 **NomLibrary** is a Framework helped and suitable for take a selfie.
-The SDK calls the user interface for photography and returns the result of face detection.
-Also some additional functions available.
+The Framework calls the user interface for photography and returns the result of face detection.
+For proper taking selfie head should be centered 􀲏, eyes should be opened 􀦧, head don't rolled 􀯓 and yawed 􀪽.

 ## Need Help?